UTS-eResearch/pbsweb/INSTALL.md

 Your nearly finished :-)

-This install script has now setup the uWSGI applications so we can now start the
+This install script has now setup the uWSGI applications so we can now start the uWSGI processes.

 ### 9. Start the Emperor